AstrobioMike/AstrobioMike.github.io/bash/basics.md

 <br>
 And as you can see, after hitting return, a new prompt line appears and the cursor is waiting for the next command.

 The `date` command didn't require anything else, so it worked just fine by itself, but some other commands require what are known as arguments.
-In these cases the format would be `command` `argument` (separated by a space).
-Some arguments are optional, and some are mandatory.
+In these cases the format would be `command` `argument` (separated by a space). **Some arguments are optional, and some are mandatory**.
 Probably the most common type of argument is telling *bash* which file you want to do something to.

 For example, the `head` command prints out the first few lines of a file to the terminal, so you need to tell it which file you want it to act on.
 Take for example this regular text file named "text.txt":